JoneQM/ECS657U-Puzzle-Game-Group-AV/README.md

 GitHub Repo for Group AV's Puzzle Game

-Game concept chosen is concept 4 and project pathway 2, Puzzle.
+Game concept chosen is concept 4 and project pathway is 2, Puzzle.

 Game Title: The Puzzlers